burnpiro/erdem.pl/content/posts/2019/2019-08-10-React-performance-trick/React-performance-trick.md

 That's where we could spot optimization in React structure.

-Because all of it is complicated enough let's check how functions behave when they are called thousands of times with our simplified structure:
+Because all of it is complicated enough, let's check how functions behave when they are called thousands of times with our simplified structure:

 ```javascript
 function doSomeWork(unitOfWork) {